 When I booked my flight to Malta I didn’t really know what to expect.
-Some people told me they loved it, some said it was small and boring, with not much to do.
-I heard from many that the natural scenery was beautiful but others complained about the crowds, especially when cruise ships came into port.
+Some people told me they loved it.
+Others said it was small and boring and there wasn’t much to do.
+I heard from many people that the natural scenery was beautiful but others complained about the crowds, especially when cruise ships came into port.
 While I’m always open to hearing feedback, at the end of the day I prefer to make my own decisions on a destination.
 After all, every experience is individual.
 I ended up spending a week in Malta and exploring the highlights of this small island country.
 Was it my favourite destination?
 No. But did I enjoy it?
 Absolutely!
 It ended up being a pretty easy and friendly destination for a solo female traveller.
 So, if you are eyeing Malta as a travel destination and not sure whether or not you want to go alone, here are my thoughts, tips and advice on solo travel in Malta.

 Solo Travel in Malta: Safety

 I found Malta in general to be very safe.
 I had no problem walking around by myself during the day or during the evening.
 The area I stayed in, Sliema, is popular with tourists so I was basically just one more person in the crowd.